The coronavirus pandemic shows no signs of stopping. And it seems the obese are the most affected.

 11- Bariatric Surgeries Are Safer Than Ever

-Bariatric surgery is one of the safest types of surgeries you could ever undergo.
+Bariatric surgery is one of the safest surgeries you could ever undergo.
 Surgeries like the sleeve gastrectomy come with low complication rates.
 Surgical intervention rates after the gastric sleeve are also lower when compared to other weight loss surgeries.
-That means you’re less likely to end up in the hospital needing a surgical correction when you opt for this popular bariatric procedure.
+That means you’re less likely to end up needing a surgical correction in the hospital when you opt for this popular bariatric procedure.

 Choosing an experienced bariatric surgeon is also key to having a complication-free experience during the coronavirus pandemic.